 Lights ablaze, Angus Fender charges out of Camp in the TR2 Photo - Jeff Bloxham

-Michael Scott’s Frazer Nash LMR was lying 19th holding off both Andrew Mitchell’s Lotus Elite and George Daniell’s MGA Twin Cam.
+Michael Scott’s Frazer Nash LMR was lying 19th, holding off both Andrew Mitchell’s Lotus Elite and George Daniell’s MGA Twin Cam.
 Ian Beattie was holding station 3.5 seconds behind George in the XK120 and pretty much matching their pace.
-Michael Berry was 23rd whilst his fellow Austin Healey 100 racer, John Harrison headed to the pits, making him the 3rd to do so at the end of lap 5.
-25th and last of the unlapped runners, was Jeremy Woods in the Triumph Italia.
+Michael Berry was 23rd whilst his fellow Austin Healey 100 racer, John Harrison headed to the pits, making him the 3rd driver to do so at the end of lap 5.
+25th and last of the unlapped runners, Jeremy Woods pressed on in the Triumph Italia.

 Left hand drive - Jeremy Woods works the wheel heading into Camp in the Triumph Italia.
 Photo - JT